aidanfoo96/MINUUR/README.md

 [Humann3](https://github.com/biobakery/humann) requires two databases, the ChocoPhlAn database and translated search databases.
 The choices of databases and download links are available on the github page above.

 ## Running Snakemake
-Once the configuration file has been configured to the users choosing (see WIKI), run `snakemake -np` to test the pipeline runs as expected.
-Use `snakemake --cores N --use-conda` to run the pipeline, with `N` denoting the number of cores for parrelization.
+Once the configuration file has been configured to the users choosing (see WIKI), navigate to the `workflow` directory and run `snakemake -np` to test the pipeline will run as expected.
+If the user is happy all rules generate the desired output, use `snakemake --cores N --use-conda` to run the pipeline, with `N` denoting the number of cores for parrelization.
 If no parrelization is required, use `--cores 1`.
 Each rule of the snakemake pipeline can be run within individual conda environments that deploy the software when required.
 Run this using `snakemake --cores N --use-conda`

 ## Docker image repositories & hosting
 We host all of our docker images on two different repositories and periodically sync the images between the two: